 Does credit repayment need to be guaranteed?

-Then how will a lender make sure I repay the debt?
+How will a lender make sure I repay the debt?

 Lenders believe that you will repay your debt.
 If you make a late payment, you’ll pay fees and interest.
 If you can’t repay your debt, your account will go to a collection agency.
 Lenders will always make sure they get what you owe.